Hate Crimes and Gun Violence

 According to the Federal Bureau of Investigation (FBI), a hate crime is a “criminal offense against a person or property motivated in whole or in part by an offender’s bias against a race, religion, disability, sexual orientation, ethnicity, gender, or gender identity.”

-- Hate crimes against Latinx people increased by 21% in 2018
+Hate crimes against Latinx people increased by almost 4% between 2018 and 2019.

 Evidence shows hate crimes become more deadly when firearms are involved.
 In 2016 at the Pulse nightclub — a refuge for the LGBTQ community — in Orlando, Florida, a gunman shot and killed 49 people, injuring 53 others.
 The Pulse nightclub shooting was the deadliest hate crime committed against LGBTQ people in modern U.S. history and, because the shooting occurred during the club’s “Latin Night,” it also had a disproportionate effect on the Latinx community.

-- 2018: 11 people were shot and killed with another six injured at the Tree of Life Synagogue in Pittsburgh, Pennsylvania, by an antisemetic, white supremacist.
+2018: 11 people were shot and killed with another six injured at the Tree of Life Synagogue in Pittsburgh, Pennsylvania, by an antisemitic, white supremacist.

 The History of Hate Crimes and Gun Violence